EURODEO/e-soh/README.md

 ## Pre-commit
+### Setup
+1. Go to the root of the repository.
+2. Install the python pre-commit package with `pip install pre-commit`.
+3. Reinitialize there repository with `git init`.
+4. Install the hooks defined in `.pre-commit-config.yaml` with `pre-commit install`.

+### Useful Commands
-To update the pre-commit hook run: `pre-commit autoupdate`
+- To update the pre-commit hooks in `.pre-commit-config.yaml` run: `pre-commit autoupdate`.

-To use the pre-commit hook reinitialize the repository with `git init` and install the pre-commit hook with `pre-commit install`.

-To run the pre-commit for every file in the repository run `pre-commit run --config './.pre-commit-config.yaml' --all-files`
+- To run the pre-commit for every file in the repository run `pre-commit run --config './.pre-commit-config.yaml' --all-files`.
+- To commit without the pre-commit hook `git commit -m "Some message" --no-verify`